8 Most Common Outdoor Fears and How to Overcome Them

 Fear of Being Out of Shape

 Although it may not feel that way, it’s totally fine to feel nervous about being out of shape while doing an outdoor activity.
 While it’s certainly a personal and much more intimate challenge to face than others, spending time outdoors can not only help you become physically stronger and more healthy, it can also boost your mood and help you to feel more comfortable in your own skin.
-You can read more about all the physical, mental, and spiritual benefits of hiking and spending time outdoors here.
+You can read more about all the physical and mental benefits of hiking and spending time outdoors here.

-Try not to worry about other people’s opinions, chances are they aren’t even thinking about you!
+My advice is try not to worry about other people’s opinions, chances are they aren’t even thinking about you!
 Everyone is their own worst critic, so sometimes taking the first step is the biggest and most difficult one to take, after that things become a little easier.
 Be kind to yourself and remember that although this might take some time, it’s worth it.

 It’s not just an internal battle, there are plenty of external things you can do as well to become more fit and overcome your fear of being too out of shape for the outdoors.
 As someone who has been there, here’s my advice to you:

-• Pick a few achievable goals you can set for yourself and focus on that, whether it’s going for a walk every day, going on a weekly hike, or whatever it is that will take you a step closer to your goals
+• Pick a few achievable goals you can set for yourself and focus on that, whether it’s going for a walk every day, going on a weekly hike, or whatever it is that will take you a step closer to your goals.

 • Prepare yourself physically for a longer hike by improving your lung capacity, or even do some yoga to connect with yourself, stretch, and strengthen before heading outside